ryuuni/KERMit/README.md

 #### 3. Start the server

-Starting the server is as simple as:
+Starting the Flask server is as simple as issuing the following command from the `./server` directory:
 ```
 $ flask run
 ```